bleuf1sh/git-byLines/README.md

 - Ability to disable for an individual repo
 - Remembers and Auto selects the previously used byLines
 - Displays a preview before ammending of the final commit message for confirmation
-- Currently supports adding up to 26 contributors
+- Currently supports adding unlimited contributors
 - Python 2 and 3 compatible

 ## What makes this different than other approaches out there?